apiato/documentation/docs/general/contribution-guide.md

 `git reset --hard upstream/master`

-4) Now you can cherry pick the commits you'd like to contribute
+4) Now you can cherry-pick the commits you'd like to contribute

 4.a) First go to the apiato branch

 `git checkout apiato`

-4.b) Create custom branch for your PR
+4.b) Create a custom branch for your PR

 `git checkout -b feature-awesome`  (must be created from apiato)